| |

 GENERAL COMMENTS:

-market.
-March corn is up 5 1/4 cents per bushel and January soybean meal is
+following Tuesday's light trade.
+March corn is up 2 3/4 cents per bushel and

 LIVE CATTLE: